Tina-otoge/ECIAS/README.md

-# ECIAS Every Controller Is A Soundboard
+# ECIAS Every Controller Is A Synthesizer

 Small project to try out joystick polling in SFML and sound effects.